 Common Questions

-1. Can I use all-purpose flour instead of bread flour?
-Yes, you can certainly use all-purpose flour, but you may need to adjust the water content slightly to achieve the desired dough consistency.
+- Can I use all-purpose flour instead of bread flour?
+Yes you can, but you might need to change the water amount a bit to get the right feel.

-3. Is sourdough discard pizza dough gluten-free?
-No, sourdough discard pizza dough is not gluten-free unless you specifically use gluten-free flour alternatives.
+- Is sourdough discard pizza dough gluten-free?
+No, not unless you use a gluten-free flour in place of regular flour.

-4. Can I freeze sourdough pizza dough?
-Yes, you can freeze the dough after its first rise.
-Wrap it tightly in plastic wrap, and when you’re ready to use it, thaw it in the refrigerator overnight before shaping and baking.
+- Can I freeze sourdough pizza dough?
+Yes, after the first rise wrap it tight in plastic wrap and freeze.
+Thaw in the fridge overnight before shaping and baking.

 Additional Tips